 My favorite family vacations involve a mix of adventure and relaxation, and that’s exactly what you get in Puerto Rico.
 You don’t need a passport to visit, but if you’ve never been then that’s more of a perk than the whole reason to go.
 When we talk about Puerto Rico, many people assume it’s just one island, but actually it’s an archipelago comprising more than 140 islands, of which Puerto Rico (the island itself) is the largest.

-Stay at Caribe Hilton in San Juan, where the kids will delight at the property’s peacocks, underwater helmet diving, on-site playground, secluded beach, oceanfront swimming pools, and on-site water activities.
-Interested families can become a Manatee Caretaker for a Day at the resort’s manatee conservation center.
-The Hyatt Regency Grand Reserve Puerto Rico is another family-friendly hotel option, and has been named by FamilyVacationist as one of the best resorts in the world for multigenerational family vacations.
-It has El Yunque as a backdrop and boasts three pools, including a children’s pool and a huge lagoon-style pool.
+Stay at Caribe Hilton in San Juan, where the kids will delight at the property’s peacocks, underwater helmet diving, on-site playground, secluded beach, oceanfront pool complex, and on-site water activities.
+The Hyatt Regency Grand Reserve Puerto Rico is another family-friendly hotel option and a great resort for multigenerational family vacations.
+It has El Yunque as a backdrop and boasts multiple pools, including a huge lagoon-style pool.

 8. American Samoa